-Pursuant to the ongoing operational risk management process of TISCO Group, it starts from the establishment of operational risk management culture by building control awareness to all business units and educating them in regard to the stipulations according to the operational risk management framework for thorough understanding and perception.
-For practicing as risk owner, all functions shall participate and take accountabilities in managing operational risk of functions under their supervision.
-Operational Risk Management function shall have duty in managing overall operational risk in an enterprise wide in addition to the duty in supporting, overseeing and monitoring all functions to proceed in accordance with the determined operational risk management framework.
+Pursuant to the ongoing operational risk management process of the TISCO Group, it starts from the establishment of operational risk management culture by building control awareness to all business units and educating them in regard to the stipulations according to the operational risk management framework for thorough understanding and perception.
+For practicing as risk owner, all functions shall have to participate and take accountabilities in managing operational risk of functions under their supervision.
+Operational Risk Management function shall have duty in managing overall operational risk in an enterprise wide addition to the duty in supporting, overseeing and monitoring all functions to proceed in accordance with the determined operational risk management framework.
 In the process of operational risk assessment, the key operational risk would be identified together with the assessment on the control effectiveness.
-The remedial action plan as well as the Key Risk Indicators would be subsequently determined in order to mitigate the revealed residual risks or prevent the incurrence of possible risks, as well as to contain them within the acceptable risk level as appropriate to each business (Risk Appetite).
-The result of risk assessment in corporate level would be reported to the Risk Oversight Committee, the Risk Management Committee and the Audit Committee for acknowledgement.
-As information technology plays an important role in business operations of TISCO Group and with the expansion of digitalized service channels, these resulted in dramatic increase of IT risk including but not limited to the cyber threats.
-In 2019, under the consolidation supervision of TISCO Group, IT Risk Management function was set up to be responsible for supervising and governing IT risk.
-Additionally, the new function also has duty in assessing the appropriateness and efficiency of control measures over the issues related to IT risks, following IT risk through IT KRI in order to properly mitigate risks and contain them within the acceptable risk level, and determining the appropriate IT risk management.
-In addition, the specific committee, namely IT Risk Committee, was also set up with an aim to govern the efficiency of IT risk management of TISCO Group.
+The remedial action plan as well as the Key Risk Indicators would be subsequently determined in order to mitigate the revealed residual risks or prevent the incurrence of possible risks for properly mitigating risks for properly containing them within the acceptable risk level appropriate to each business (Risk Appetite).
+The result of the risk assessment in corporate level would be reported to the Risk Oversight Committee, the Risk Management Committee and the Audit Committee for acknowledgement.
+Due to the information technology places importance in business operations of TISCO Group as well as the expansion of digitalized service channels, these resulted to the dramatically increasing of IT risk including but not limited to the cyber threats.
+IT Risk Management function shall be responsible for supervising and governing IT risk.
+The function also has duty to assess the appropriateness and efficiency of control measures over related to IT risk, follow IT risk through IT KRI for properly mitigating risks and containing them within the acceptable risk level and to determine the appropriate IT risk management.
+The IT Risk Committee has set up with an aim to govern the efficiency of IT risk management of TISCO Group.

-In regard to the incident management process which is treated as an integral part of operational risk management, TISCO Group has arranged the supporting system to log and track the incidents.
+In regard to the incident management process which treated as an integral part of operational risk management, TISCO Group has arranged the supporting system to log and track the incidents.
 The purpose of the system arrangement is aimed to have the systematic and integrated remedial process with monitoring control for timely responses.
-Besides, the incident and loss database would be gathered to make analysis to mitigate repeated risks and for monitoring purpose in order to minimize the error rate or enhance the operational efficiency.
-In addition, the TISCO Group has formulated the guideline and authority delegation for considering and approving the compensation made to the customers in order to have the standardized practice and fairness to the affected customers.
-The overall results of the incident incurrence within the Bank as well as the notable operational incidents, including the summarized report of compensation made to customers, would be reported to the relevant committees for acknowledgement and to further determine remedial actions as deemed appropriate.
-With respect to the complaint handling and management process, the Bank arranged various channels for accepting complaints and determined the measures for handling and resolving complaints cases within the determined timeframe.
-The complaint cases shall be analyzed and the results shall be summarized and reported to the relevant managements for considering and improving the effectiveness of operational processes as deemed appropriate.
-In year 2019, TISCO Group has planned to enhance the efficiency of the process in accepting and handling customer complaint.
+Other than that, the incident and loss database would be gathered to make analysis for mitigating repeated risks for monitoring purpose in order to minimize the error rate or enhance the operational efficiency.
+In addition, TISCO has formulated the guideline and authority delegation for considering and approving the compensation made to the customers in order to have the standardized practice and fair to affected customers.
+The overall results of the incident incurrence within TISCO Group as well as the notable operational incidents as well as the summarized report of compensation made to customers would be reported to the relevant committees for acknowledgement and determination remedial actions as deemed appropriate.
+With respect to the complaint handling and management process, TISCO arranged various channels for accepting complaints and determined the measures for handling and resolving complaints cases within determined timeframe.
+The complaint cases shall be analyzed and summarized the results to report to the relevant managements for considering improving the effectiveness of operational processes as deemed appropriate.